-Obviously data centres require continuous power to maintain the operation of servers, and according the Iron Mountain, in 2016 electricity use alone made up almost half of the company’s GHG emissions.
+Obviously data centers require continuous power to maintain the operation of servers, and according the Iron Mountain, in 2016 electricity use alone made up almost half of the company's GHG emissions.

 "With the growth in our footprint in the UK and Benelux, we knew there would be an increase in our electricity usage that would significantly affect our environmental impact," says Iron Mountain senior vice president and UK and Ireland general manager Steve Kowalkoski.